 The positive effects

-1. Virtual communication might help to enter the online world to those internet users who have difficulty communicating offline.
+- Virtual communication might help to enter the online world for those internet users who have difficulty communicating offline.
 This can be due to a physical disability or because they are socially withdrawn.
-Everyone in this world deserves to make friends, be heard and seen, access information, and grow social capital.
+Everyone deserves to make friends, be heard and seen, access information, and grow social capital.

 2. Virtual social networks could help you find the information you need.
-Using original research friends could find music or videos, a person, a place, or information about a brand, reviews, etc. though using a new level of operation.
-By operating this information technology people will be able to even watch movies within communities.
+Using original research, friends could find music or videos, a person, a place, information about a brand, reviews, etc., through a new operation level.
+By operating this information technology, people can even watch movies within communities.

 3. Virtual communities will bring people together based on their interests.
 It can make it easy for them to make friends, interact and share information regardless of their location or time zone via Facebook or another internet social structure.

-4. Through virtual worlds, users could build an internet-based business, make sales, develop an eCommerce and at the same time build social interactions with brand and brand reputation according to queries.
+4. Through virtual worlds, users could build an internet-based business, make sales, develop an eCommerce, and simultaneously build social interactions with brand and brand reputation according to queries.

 The negative effects

-1. Social media already takes up a ton of time, often causing people to procrastinate.
-People might start avoiding real communication, instead, they are using online chat rooms or different Facebook spaces as community members.
+- Social media already takes up a ton of time, often causing people to procrastinate.
+People might start avoiding honest communication.
+Instead, they use online chat rooms or different Facebook spaces as community members.

 2. Virtual community using VR technology disconnects people from the real world even more than regular social networking sites.
-There is a risk of getting caught up in the created virtual world and getting psychologically traumatized when going out into the real world, especially for those who suffer certain personality disorders.
+There is a risk of getting caught up in the created virtual world and psychologically traumatized when going out into the real world, especially for those with certain personality disorders.

 4. Certain technical difficulties can lead to a considerable increase in the cost of wireless network facilities.

-The prospects for the fusion of virtual technology and Internet communication tools are very good, but they will always depend on the threshold of entry into the technology.
-The more widespread and accessible the product is, the sooner necessary software development and technical solutions will appear.
+The prospects for the fusion of virtual technology and Internet communication tools are very good, but they will always depend on the technology’s entry threshold.
+The more widespread and accessible the product, the sooner necessary software development and technical solutions appear.

-The more it will be used, the more actual results of application we will be able to observe to make conclusions whether VR is the real future of Social Networking.
+The more it will be used, the more actual application results we can observe to conclude whether VR is the real future of Social Networking.